JesperChristensen89/TensorFlow-Jetson-TX2/README.md

 * Version 1.4
 * Build with CUDA support

-Build from source by modifying the guide from https://github.com/jetsonhacks/installTensorFlowTX2 and TensorFlow docs.
+Build from source by modifying the guide from https://github.com/jetsonhacks/installTensorFlowTX2 and https://www.tensorflow.org/install/install_sources.